Campaign of the Month: October 2017

 He was there to listen, for a couple hundred an hour.
 Now, he’s there to listen because you confessed a little too much, and he’s utterly fascinated.
 He even keeps night hours, just for the case of a lifetime.
 You need someone to talk to.
 He needs you to sign this disclosure form.

-You killed her.
-You lost control, and you snapped her neck.
+You killed him.
+You lost control, and you snapped his neck.
 You’re dealing with that.
-So was her wife.
-You’ve sworn to yourself that you’d keep her wife safe.
+So was his wife.
+You’ve sworn to yourself that you’d keep his wife safe.
 You’ve even chatted with her a few times.
 She seems pleasant.
 She seems like a good meal.
 But you can’t bring yourself to touch her in that way, after the way you hurt her before.

 He watched in horror as you took your first life.
 You murdered in cold blood, and he’ll never forget that moment.
 Of course, the Masquerade says he can’t go telling everyone what he saw.
 Unfortunately, that meant you had to intervene.
 But without mind control, your only chance meant leveling with him and answering his questions.